Kaymoor Miners Trail in New River Gorge in West Virginia.

 It’s important to enjoy the downhill section because, of course, you’ll need to climb back up later!

-Along the way, you’ll pass a small waterfall off to the side – its flow is usually light, but it’s a pretty sight.
+Along the way, you’ll pass a small waterfall off to the side.
+Its flow is usually light, but it’s a pretty sight.

 Kaymoor Miners Trail waterfall seen beside the trail.